Novaloc Overdenture System: A New Approach To Low-Profile Attachments

 Figure 9: Changing the Optiloc PEEK retention insert was efficient and intuitive working with the Novaloc toolset.

 Novaloc designed the housing to allow expansion of the slotted retentive insert, which is likely most critical on insertion and removal of the overdenture and serves well during chewing function.
 The availability of PEEK housing in the Novaloc system provides advantages in the ability to bond the housing while hiding it within the denture base.
-The 15-degree angle correction available in stock abutments helps minimize the need for the attachment insert to accommodate for divergence between multiple implants.
+The 15-degree angle correction available in stock abutments helps minimize the need for the attachment insert to accommodate divergence between multiple implants.